 The weather can be quite unpredictable in Denmark.
 Luckily there is more than enough to see and do inside while you wait out the rain.

-Remisen is a free indoor play space with cool features you probably won’t find at your average playground.
+A really fun thing to do on a rainy day in Copenhagen with a toddler or baby is Remisen, a free indoor play space with cool features you probably won’t find at your average playground.
 A zipline, fireman’s pole, and separate spaces for legos and crafts makes playing in this space a memorable experience for the kids no matter the weather.

-Tip: There are designated times where the playground is reserved for small children only, from newborns to three years old: Tuesdays and Thursdays from 9:00-12:30
+Tip: There are designated times where the Remisen indoor playground is reserved for small children only, from newborns to three years old: Tuesdays and Thursdays from 9:00-12:30

 The Copenhagen Card might save you lots of money and time when it comes to waiting in lines and buying transport and event tickets.
-For the price of the card you get admission to 79 museums and attractions, and train, bus, harbor and metro transportation.
-It also gives you discounts on certain restaurants and entertainment.
+For the single price of the Copenhagen Card you get admission to 79 museums and attractions, and train, bus, harbor and metro transportation.
+It also gives you discounts on many restaurants and entertainment.
 Do some calculations and estimations to figure out if buying the card will end up saving money on your family’s trip.

 Check for Special Events

 Where quaintness and bustle occupy their distinct neighborhoods and corners of the city, they also coexist comfortably during city-wide events like culture nights and festivals.
 When you start planning your family trip, check out Copenhagen’s official tourist website to keep updated on the gatherings and events that coincide with your stay.